faraaz-bot/memory-testing/rocfftmp/README.md

 ## Dependencies
-rocFFT-mp requires [rocFFT] or [FFTW3] libraries to be installed in the system, and an MPI distribution such as [OpenMPI] or [MVAPICH].
+rocFFTmp requires [rocFFT] or [FFTW3] libraries to be installed in the system, and an MPI distribution such as [OpenMPI] or [MVAPICH].

 [OpenMPI]: https://www.open-mpi.org
 [MVAPICH]: https://mvapich.cse.ohio-state.edu

 ## How it works?
-rocFFT-mp currently takes as input distributed data on slabs configurations as shown below:
+rocFFTmp currently takes as input distributed data on slabs configurations as shown below:

 ![alt text](https://github.com/af-ayala/images/blob/master/slabs_rocfft.jpg?raw=true)